P-p-H-d/mlib/README.md

 Reset the concurrent container.
 Afterwards the container is empty, but remains initialized.
-This method is only defined if the base container exports the CLEAN operator.
+This method is only defined if the base container exports the RESET operator.

 ##### void name\_clear(name\_t concurrent)